syncfusion-content/asp.netmvc-docs/aspnetmvc/Numerictextboxes/Behavior-Settings.md

 ### Configure MaxValue and MinValue

-7. In the View page add NumericTextBox helper, and configure the MinValue and MaxValue property.  .
+In the View page add NumericTextBox helper, and configure the MinValue and MaxValue property.  .

-{% highlight html %}
+{% highlight js %}

 @Html.EJ().NumericTextbox("numeric").Value("2").MinValue(-1).MaxValue(2)